arjunghoshal/cse15l-lab-reports/pages/lab-reports/lab-report-2-week-4.md

 ![Code Diff 1](/cse15l-lab-reports/images/lab-report-2-diff-3.PNG)

-The input had more than extra markdown at the end of the file.
-The bug in the code made it continuously look for another set of brackets in a link, and since it had not reached the end of the file, the program entered an infinite loop.
-This led to the symptom of hanging during runtime and eventually running out of memory space.
-As can be seen in the code, we fixed the bug by checking for when no more opening brackets are found and exiting the loop.
+The input had an image in markdown format, which matches the link format except for an exclamation point at the beginning.
+The bug was that the code did not account for this, so any images would be detected as links as can be seen in the symptom image.
+As can be seen in the code, we fixed this issue by checking for exclamation points before the first bracket.